gustavofring2/BookmarkletsByGus/README.md

 3-D PAGE: Makes a page 3-D with customisable settings.

+INVERT PAGE: Inverts a page.
+Useful for sites without dark mode. (click again to disable)

 PIANO: Adds a piano to any page, keys = keys.

 More Bookmarklets coming soon!